dotnet/docs/docs/framework/wpf/getting-started/walkthrough-my-first-wpf-desktop-application.md

 4. Open *MainWindow.xaml*.

-5. Set the <xref:System.Windows.Navigation.NavigationWindow.Source%2A> property on the <xref:System.Windows.Navigation.NavigationWindow> to "`ExpenseItHome.xaml`".
+5. Add a <xref:System.Windows.Navigation.NavigationWindow.Source%2A> property to the <xref:System.Windows.Navigation.NavigationWindow> element and set it to "`ExpenseItHome.xaml`".

     This sets *`ExpenseItHome.xaml`* to be the first page opened when the application starts.